 Another important component was the 2016 publication of the local authorities’ educational statistics.
 For the first time, the main point of reference for gauging the quality of the local education system focused on the proportion of students receiving a matriculation certificate that included 5 units in mathematics.
 The publication of these statistics played a very important role in encouraging a policy of excellence, both due to its impact on public discourse on the national and local level and due to the importance of the statistics as a basis for formulating educational strategy in the local authorities.

 As part of its partnership with the Initiative, the ministry published the first report of its kind seeking to provide a comprehensive picture of mathematics studies based on a range of existing statistics.
-The report constituted an important step to creating a shared picture of the statistics.
-It was designed according to the Initiative’s “road map,” which defined the critical components for success in promoting excellence in mathematics and science.
+The report constituted an important step to creating a shared picture, and was designed according to the Initiative’s “road map,” which defined the critical components for success in promoting excellence in mathematics and science.

-All these initiatives were intended to create an infrastructure for long-term action by the Ministry of Education, school principals, and local authorities.
+All these actions were intended to create an infrastructure for long-term engagements by the Ministry of Education, school principals, and local authorities.
 They reflected the intention shared by the ministry’s senior management and the 5x2 Initiative to ensure that the process of change was systemic, comprehensive, and sustainable.

-2. Strategic Initiatives in Partnership with Third Sector Organizations and the Coalition of Businesses in the 5x2 Initiative
+2. Strategic Engagements in Partnership with Third Sector Organizations and the Coalition of Businesses in the 5x2 Initiative

-Alongside the policy changes, the Ministry of Education also launched strategic initiatives in cooperation with the partner organizations in the 5x2 Initiative relating to three key issues where it was agreed upon that the external partners offered clear added value.
+Alongside the policy changes, the Ministry of Education also launched strategic engagements in cooperation with the partner organizations in the 5x2 Initiative relating to three key issues upon which it was agreed that the external partners offered clear added value.
 Thus, for example, organizations with knowledge and expertise reinforced the ministry’s core activities with the target populations of students and teachers, while philanthropic funds provided complementary resources expanding the initiatives and strengthening infrastructures.
-The Ministry of Education allocated financial resources for the creation of new partnerships and for leveraging and expanding existing ones in accordance with the selected strategic directions:
+The Ministry of Education allocated financial resources for the creation of new partnerships and for leveraging and expanding existing ones in accordance with these selected strategic directions:

 • Strengthening quality teaching: This key need was addressed through both professional development for existing teachers and through creating channels for recruiting new teachers with appropriate education and skills.
 Associations, philanthropic funds, and universities took part in the main initiatives launched in this field: Expanding the certification of existing teachers to teach 5 units in mathematics; establishing teachers’ communities to promote pedagogic excellence; and extending the program for “teaching support,” which places volunteers in lessons on an ongoing basis.